 4. Check ALL of Your Fluids

 Why is it that we always run out of washer fluid right after getting sprayed by a snow plough with muddy salty slush?
-Maybe that only happens to me.
-Regardless, it’s never fun, and it always leads to a white knuckle right to the nearest gas station, where we get to pay an arm and a leg for gas station priced washer fluid.
-Make sure
+Maybe that only happens to me… Regardless, it’s never fun, and it always leads to a white knuckle ride to the nearest gas station.
+Then, you get to pay an arm and a leg for gas station priced washer fluid.

-you top this bad boy up, and keep a spare in the trunk for emergencies.
+Make sure you top your washer fluid up, and keep a spare in the trunk for emergencies.
 We go through a lot more washer fluid than we realize in the winter months to help keep our windshields clear.
 Thus, keeping ourselves and everyone else around us safer.

 5. Wiper Blades